 However, what’s disappointing with the track “Slide” is how slowed down the song feels.
 There was a lot of anticipation for this particular track since it is very good live.
 The choppy guitars, intense vocals and the slide on the bass, which established the interesting text painting of the piece is not highlighted very well at all on this dull studio version.

-The upbeat “Everybody Thinks They Know” and woozy “TV” were released as early singles and both have a seventies punk styled approach.
-However, “TV” breaks into a Zappa freak-out jam, which also shares the energy of the Who’s “Naked Eye” and a whirl of fuzz and distorted guitars.
-At the end of this, the song returns back to its normal stage, where Mullen’s vocal approach sounds like the sketchbook from Don’t Hug me I’m Scared.”
+The upbeat “Everybody Thinks They Know” and woozy “TV” were released as early singles.
+Both tracks aim towards that quirky and rough early proto-punk style.
+“TV” starts off with a simplistic and recognizable riff breaks into a psychedelic freak-out jam, which also shares the energy of the Who’s “Naked Eye” with a whirl of fuzz.
+At the end of this, the song returns back to its normal stage, where Mullen’s vocal approach sounds like the Sketchbook from “Don’t Hug me I’m Scared.”

-Favorite tracks: : “Dead/Alien,” “We’re Alone,” “Everybody Thinks They Know (But No One Really Knows),” “Slow Dance II,” “Goldfish II,” “Shredded Again”
+Classic Tracks – “We’re Alone,” “Dead/Alien,” “Everybody Thinks They Know (But No One Really Knows),” “Slow Dance II” and “Goldfish II”

-You can listen to Naked Giants’ SLUFF here.
+You can listen to Naked Giants’ “SLUFF” here.